akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

     - You can otherwise create a middleware that will sit right in the middle of the third-party you want to connect, and the PIM.

 #### In this tutorial
-_For our example, we choose the second option as little chances are that your ERP accepts external development into its base code.
+_For our example, we choose the second option as there are little chances that your ERP accepts external development into its base code.
 Here, you will have to develop your connector as a middleware._

 ### 6- Orchestrate your global connector

 A crucial step.
-In most cases, you will need to manually map some PIM information with the data sent or received in the software you want to connect.
+In most cases, you will need to manually map some PIM information with the data sent or received in or from the software you want to connect.

 #### In this tutorial
 _For our example, here is the global orchestration of our connector.
 First, every evening, you will extract the list of products that were created/updated during the day, in an XML file.
-Then, this file is read by your connector.
-ERP products are transformed into PIM products, by applying a mapping of the ERP information with the right attributes of the PIM.
-To finish, the connector sends the PIM products by using the [patch](/api-reference.html#patch_products) endpoint of our API._
+Then, your connector reads this file.
+ERP products are then transformed into PIM products, by mapping the ERP information with the right PIM attributes.
+Lastly, the connector sends the PIM products by using the [patch](/api-reference.html#patch_products) endpoint of our API._

 ## Some pro tips